scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 **Test The Solution**

 * From your browser, enter the API Gateway endpoint.
-The format should look similar to the following url but wiht your specific account and region info: https://111111111.execute-api.us-east-1.amazonaws.com/dev/stock/AMZN
+The format should look similar to the following url but with your specific account and region info: https://111111111.execute-api.us-east-1.amazonaws.com/dev/stock/AMZN

 <img src="./assets/mbx-invoke-00001.png" width="600">